The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: Updating the inverse of a positive-definite matrix

-For the case in which $k$ points are removed, we start by ``moving" those $k$ locations to the last $k$ positions of the vector of locations, meaning that we obtain the inverse of the covariance matrix corresponding to this new ordering of the current locations.
-This is done by moving the corresponding $k$ rows (columns) of matrix $\Sigma_{n}^{-1}$ to be the last $k$ rows (columns).
-Let $\Sigma_{n}^{-1}$ be the reordered matrix such that $\Sigma_{n}^{-1}= $, where $D$ is $k\times k$.
-Then
+In the case where \( k \) locations are removed, we first move those \( k \) locations to the last \( k \) positions in the vector of locations.
+This requires reordering the inverse covariance matrix so that the rows and columns corresponding to the removed locations are the last \( k \) rows and columns.
+Let the reordered inverse matrix be